prototypefund/reproducible-website/_docs/timezones.md

 Use date string with timezone information
 -----------------------------------------

-Time strings like “Wed, 21 Oct 2015 11:18:50” are inherently ambigious.
+Time strings like “Wed, 21 Oct 2015 11:18:50” are inherently ambiguous.
 Which timezone does it use?
 How should it be understood?

 In the context of reproducible builds, it's best if time strings all